gaf3/cnc-forge/Input.md

 }
 ```

 You can also pull options from an API.
-Check out [Options](/Options.md)
+Check out [Options](/Options.md) for more.

 ## titles